We're almost at the end of 2018 and, all through the year, one message has been heard loud and clear - single-use plastic is bad, bad, bad.

 Yeah yeah, we know, you've heard this one a million times before - but it's such an obvious tip that we couldn't not include it.

 So this seems like the best place to start, if you haven't already.
-If you're still using plastic shopping bags when you go to the supermarket, start taking your own reusable cloth bags instead.
+If you're planning on using plastic carrier bags when you go to do your Christmas shopping, start taking your own reusable cloth bags instead.

 So, there you go - if you've read all the way to bottom of this, then there really is no excuse for you not to start your plastic-free life immediately.